harris-ippp/lectures-s18/01/01_python.md

 ### Interpretter vs Compiler

 * There are two basic ways of translating high-level languages into low-level languages:
-    * Interpretter: Code is read and translated and executed line by line (e.g. shell, Python, R)
+    * Interpreter: Code is read and translated and executed line by line (e.g. shell, Python, R)
     * Compiler: Code is read all at once and translated before it is executed
-* Generally interpretted languages are easier to read and write but may be slower
+* Generally interpreted languages are easier to read and write but may be slower

 ### Interpretted "Hello, World"